qiUip/cgtool/README.md

 * CMake 2.8.4 or newer
 * GCC or Clang compiler supporting the C++11 standard
 * Boost C++ libraries (Optional: program\_options)
-* Optional: Google Test to compile tests
 * Optional: Doxygen to build developer documentation

-The CMake file has been tested on Ubuntu 14.04 (GCC/Clang) and Mac OSX 10.6 (GCC) and should work on similar systems.
+The CMake file has been tested on Ubuntu 14.04 (GCC/Clang) but should work on similar systems.
 I intend to make executables for common OSes available once the project is more complete.

 To compile the program: